se-edu/learningresources/contents/javascript/staticTypingWithTypescript.md

 - **[TypeScript](https://www.typescriptlang.org/)** is a statically typed superset of JavaScript that compiles to plain JavaScript.
 It is an open-source programming language developed by Microsoft.

 While Flow and TypeScript integrate into your development workflow in slightly different ways, they have the same goals and share many similarities in terms of syntax.
-As the industry seems to be shifting towards TypeScript as the top choice <sup>[source](https://dev.to/nickytonline/is-2019-the-year-of-typescript-18p2)</sup>, in this article I will introduce how TypeScript works and how you can get started with TypeScript.
+As the industry seems to be shifting towards TypeScript as the top choice <sup>[source](https://dev.to/nickytonline/is-2019-the-year-of-typescript-18p2)</sup>, this article will introduce how TypeScript works and how you can get started with TypeScript.

 ## TypeScript Basics